Mercy-Corp/Locust-Covid19/README.md

 - *.gitignore* contains a list of file specifications that will not be part of the repository
 - *setup.py* has the installation instructions for our package.
 It follows the setuptools guidelines.
 Running "python setup.py install" will install the package in our current environment.

+## Dockerfile

+A docker container is deployed to run the modules.

 ## Folder structure
 - *locustcovid19* is the folder that has the module code.
 - *config* yaml configuration files